antonioscalaunina/ANTI-FASc/Exercise_Hazard_in_Med.md

-# EXERCISE - Slip distribution for hazard in Mediterranean
+# EXERCISE - Slip distributions for hazard in Mediterranean

 Now you should be ready to create your ensemble properly setting your choices in the input files.